Install an air barrier behind staircases installed on exterior walls.

 Staircases may be prefabricated or custom site-built.
 Prefabricated stairs are often used when the stairs will be covered with carpet, although they can be ordered with hardwood and custom finishes.
 Custom staircases are sometimes built when the stair treads will be hardwood.

 Prefabricated stairs come with the stair treads and risers already attached to the stringer boards.
-The most common varieties are the notched stringer stair and the routed stringer stair.
+The most common varieties are the notched stringer stair (Figure 1) and the routed stringer stair (Figure 2).
 The notched staircase uses three stringers that are cut out or notched to hold the stair step treads and risers.
 Routed stringer stairs use two stringer boards that are not notched.
 The routed stringer differs from the notched stair by utilizing two visible skirt boards as its structural support stringers.
 Each stringer is usually a solid finished piece of wood, typically 12 inches high and 1.25 inches thick, that is routed to hold the treads and risers.
 The steps are nailed and glued to the stringers.
 Because these stringer boards extend above and below the sides of the steps, they serve as the finish boards as well.